spikespaz/search-deflector/README.md

 ### **Search Deflector** is a small tool that redirects searches made from the Windows Start Menu or Cortana to whatever browser and search engine you prefer.
 No more Microsoft Edge and Bing!

+Now you can search really fast by just tapping the Windows key, and type your search.
+Hit enter, or click one of the results in the right panel.
+This is faster than opening your browser (if it isn't), opening a new tab, and clicking the search bar.
+I've found it to be a good quality-of-life trick.

 **Please don't forget to star this repository** if you like what I've made!

 After a simple setup, you can use *any* browser (provided it is registered as a protocol handler) and *any* search engine.
 If you are having trouble getting either of these to work, send me an email at support@spikespaz.com or create an [issue](https://github.com/spikespaz/search-deflector/issues), and I will see what I can do to get your custom settings working.